ayoayco/citasv2/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

+The tests in this app will fail because they are not updated and contain out-of-the-box tests from Angular CLI.

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.